WilliamBergamin/bolt-python/docs/_future/migrate_existing_app.md

 }
 ```

-To validate your App's configuration with the Slack API:
+You can also run this command to validate your App's configuration with the Slack API:

 ```bash
 slack manifest validate